qpdf/qpdf/README.md

 # Building Documentation

 The QPDF manual is written in reStructured Text format and is build with [sphinx](https://www.sphinx-doc.org).
 The sources to the user manual can be found in the `manual` directory.
-For more detailed information, consult the [Building and Installing QPDF section of the manual](manual/installation.rst) or consult the [build-doc script used in CI](build-scripts/build-doc).
+For more detailed information, consult the [Building and Installing QPDF section of the manual](manual/installation.rst) or consult the [build-doc script](build-scripts/build-doc).

 # Additional Notes on Build